Help out at the Fondo and support your local farms and community groups

 It is widely known that the success of any endurance sports event can be credited to the dedication, creativity and enthusiasm of its volunteers.
 In order to truly show our appreciation for the hard work of our volunteers, we've created a competition that will give them a chance to win cash prizes for local farms and charitable organizations of their choosing.

-Support for the Volunteer Competition generously comes from New Holland Agriculture, participant donations, and regional sponsors.
+Support for the Volunteer Competition generously comes from participant donations and regional sponsors.

 Choose a local farm or charitable organization you want to support

 Recruit people to join your team (sign them up too)

 Join us at the event to compete for the prizes!

 What exactly will volunteers be expected to do?

 Volunteers will be asked to help with tasks such as distributing water bottles, manning cycling course aid stations, assisting with registration, and cheering cyclists at intersections.
 There will be a volunteer information session a few days before the event to make sure everyone knows what they need to do.